-Recommendation(s): The Cabinet Committee is asked to consider and endorse, or make recommendations to the Cabinet Member on, the proposed decision as follows and as indicated on the proposed decision sheet attached at Appendix A, to give approval for the county council to:
+Recommendation(s): The Cabinet Member is asked to agree to to give approval for the county council to:

 - i.
 PROCEED with the currently developed route and design for North Thanet Link and for this to be further developed as a preferred option which best meets the objectives of the scheme. - ii.
 ENABLE KCC officers to project manage, input into the delivery and supervision of the project, with the cost of all staff and consultant time being recoverable against the project funding. - iii.
 PROGRESS the preferred option through the next stages of scheme development including detailed design, associated site surveys/investigations, and ancillary works relating to drainage, environmental and highway mitigation. - iv.
 DEVELOP and submit a planning application for the scheme, following completion of the outline design process. - v.
-TAKE all steps necessary to obtain and implement all Statutory Orders and approvals or consents required for the scheme, including but not limited to Compulsory Purchase Order, Side Roads Order and any Traffic Regulation Orders required for the delivery and successful operation of the scheme.
+TAKE all steps necessary to obtain and implement all Statutory Orders and approvals or consents required for the scheme, including but not limited to Compulsory Purchase Order, Side Roads Order and any Traffic Regulation Orders required for the delivery and successful operation of the scheme. - vi.

-- vi.
 NEGOTIATE and complete all required land acquisition including by means of Compulsory Purchase Order as necessary to secure the delivery and future maintenance of the scheme. - vii.
-ENTER into Major Road Network funding agreement with the Department for Transport, subject to the approval of the Corporate Director for Finance and for any secured funding to be spent on the design, development and delivery of the scheme. - viii.
+ENTER into Major Road Network funding agreement with the Department for Transport, subject to the approval of the Corporate Director for Finance and for any secured funding to be spent on the design, development and delivery of the scheme.

+- viii.
 PROGRESS And complete a procurement process and enter into construction contracts as necessary for the delivery of the scheme, subject to the approval of Strategic Commissioning. - ix.
 DELEGATE to the Corporate Director of Growth, Environment and Transport, under the Officer Scheme of Delegations, to take further or other decisions as may be appropriate to deliver the North Thanet Link scheme in accordance with these recommendations.